Spin and thermal current scaling at a $Y$-junction of XX spin chains: Model of the junction

 As for the boundary Hamiltonian $H_K$ describing the junction, in full generality we allow for an asymmetry between the $x$- and the $y$-axis in spin space, that is, we set:

 \beq H_K = - J_1 \sum_{\lambda=1}^3 S_{\lambda,1}^x S_{\lambda +1,1}^x - J_2 \sum_{\lambda=1}^3 S_{\lambda,1}^y S_{\lambda+1,1}^y \;\; , \eneq

 with $\lambda + 3 \equiv \lambda$ understood when summing over the chain index.
+Trapped ions \cite{Micheli2006} and polar molecules \cite{Kotibhaskar2024} can simulate also anisotropic XY-type interactions when applying microwave near the resonance between vibrational modes or exploiting Raman transitions.
+Finally, in Rydberg atom realizations, the XY coupling anisotropy can be engineered via microwave Floquet drive pulses \cite{Nishad2023}.

-To study transport properties of our system, it is useful to trade it for a junction of lattice fermionic chains, possibly with a nontrivial boundary interaction term arising when describing the system in fermionic coordinates \cite{Tsvelik2013,Giuliano2013,Tsvelik2014,Tsvelik2014_2,Giuliano2016,Giuliano2016_2,Buccheri2019}.
+To study the transport properties of our system, it is useful to trade it for a junction of lattice fermionic chains, possibly with a nontrivial boundary interaction term arising when describing the system in fermionic coordinates \cite{Tsvelik2013,Giuliano2013,Tsvelik2014,Tsvelik2014_2,Giuliano2016,Giuliano2016_2,Buccheri2019} .
 In order to do so, one has to extend the Jordan-Winger (JW) transformation to a junction of three quantum spin chains by introducing three additional Klein factors, $\{\eta_1,\eta_2,\eta_3\}$ \cite{Crampe2013}, so that the transformations from spin to fermionic variables read

 with $S_{j,\lambda}^\pm = S_{j,\lambda}^x \pm i S_{j,\lambda}^y$.
 The JW fermions satisfy canonical anticommutation relations \beq \{c_{j,\lambda},c_{j',\lambda'}^\dagger \}=\delta_{j,j'}\delta_{\lambda,\lambda'} \;\; , \eneq